 Cheltenham Township in Montgomery County, Pennsylvania — The American Northeast (Mid-Atlantic)

-Topics and series.
-This historical marker is listed in these topic lists: African Americans • Settlements & Settlers • War, US Civil.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
-A significant historical year for this entry is 1863.
+Topics.
+This memorial is listed in these topic lists: African Americans • War, US Civil.
+A significant historical month for this entry is July 1864.

 Location.
-40° 3.887′ N, 75° 8.498′ W. Marker is in Cheltenham Township, Pennsylvania, in Montgomery County.
-Marker is at the intersection of Cheltenham Avenue (Pennsylvania Route 309) and Keenan Street on Cheltenham Avenue.
-Three blocks west of York Avenue (PA 611).
+40° 4.022′ N, 75° 8.505′ W. Marker is in Cheltenham Township, Pennsylvania, in Montgomery County.
+Memorial is at the intersection of Sycamore Avenue and Willow Avenue, on the right when traveling south on Sycamore Avenue.
 Touch for map.
-Marker is at or near this postal address: 1523 Cheltenham Ave, Elkins Park PA 19027, United States of America.
+Marker is at or near this postal address: 1622 Willow Ave, Elkins Park PA 19027, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on January 4, 2021.
 It was originally submitted on December 23, 2007, by Richard E. Miller of Oxon Hill, Maryland.
-This page has been viewed 1,076 times since then and 8 times this year.
-Photo 1. submitted on December 23, 2007, by Richard E. Miller of Oxon Hill, Maryland. • Craig Swain was the editor who published this page.
+This page has been viewed 1,263 times since then and 10 times this year.
+Last updated on December 24, 2007, by Richard E. Miller of Oxon Hill, Maryland.
+Photos: 1. submitted on December 23, 2007, by Richard E. Miller of Oxon Hill, Maryland.
+2. submitted on July 2, 2015, by Don Morfe of Baltimore, Maryland. • Craig Swain was the editor who published this page.